 Educational Psychology (PS 402) acquaints students with various learning theorists and models of learning.
 It also addresses pupil variability, its measurement and evaluation, and student motivation.
 Pre-requisite: General Psychology.
-3 credit hours On-Campus only Alternate years, spring

 Psychopathology (PS 405) provides the student with a basic understanding of abnormal human behaviour.
 Models of abnormal behaviour, methods of classification of mental disorders, and approaches to treatment of these disorders are discussed.
 Pre-requisites: General Psychology.
 Pre-requisites for Counselling students: Developmental Psychology.